QuietOne/clo-go/README.md

  [o o o o - o - o - o - o - o o - o - o]
  [- o - o o - o - o - o - o o - o - o -]]
  ```

+###Greedy AI VS Greedy AI

+When first implemented, two AIs have fought over the same piece, to the ko rule has been implemented for this game.

+There is no winner, as the game finds the endless loop that ko rule isn't able to stop.
+There are two positions in game where the ko rule could apply, so the AI will choose one where it can play.

 ## License